David & Goliath (2013 film)

 David & Goliath is a 2013 Indian Malayalam-language drama film written by Anoop Menon and directed by Rajeev Nath.
 It stars Jayasurya, Anoop Menon, Soumya and Anumol in the lead roles.
 The film is produced by Sudeep Karat under the banner of Sal Roza Motion Pictures and Line of Colors and features music composed by Ratheesh Vegha, and cinematography is handled by Jithu Damodar and is edited by Sian.

 In the Bible, the story of David and Goliath is about how the meek and innocent David kills the Philistine giant Goliath through a slingshot in the battle of Philistine and Israel.
 The film is a modern interpretation of the story, which deals with the concept of the strong and weak, and has Jayasurya playing David while Anoop Menon appears as Sunny.
 The film's story revolves around a church and the few characters who are closely associated with it.
 The biblical characters are given modern day interpretations and show how in every David there resides a strong and courageous Goliath who can win even a difficult battle.
 The movie was successful at box office.

 Plot

 David is an orphan who is abandoned outside an isolated church on a tea plantation.
 He is rescued by Father Gerald and grows up to be a socially awkward but smart and pious boy under the tutelage of the priest.
 But David has a problem: he gets nervous and gets nose bleeds whenever he is surrounded by people.
 He has to drop out of school because of this but he is a genius and displays an astounding expertise when it comes to creating machines.
 After the death of Father Gerald David becomes alone in the world.
-Sunny who is a planter and a failed businessman discovers one of David's creativity, and reaps a fortune with that.
+Sunny who is a planter and a failed businessman discovers one of David's creations, and reaps a fortune with that.
 The story of weak and strong starts here.